zainabdnaya/gnl/README.md

-# gnl
-get_next_line

-Get Next LineReading a line on a fd
+#get_next_line,"gnl" Get Next LineReading a line on a fd

 <strong>GOAL<strong>